Agriculture and food security

 To achieve this, we collaborate with development actors and specialized agencies in agriculture:

-- Our joint strategy with the World Food Programme sets the framework for collaborative initiatives to enhance food security and self-reliance by synchronizing livelihoods interventions and food assistance in a sequenced, protection-sensitive and phased
+- Our joint strategy with the World Food Programme the framework for collaborative initiatives to enhance food security and self-reliance by synchronizing livelihoods interventions and food assistance in a sequenced and protection-sensitive strategy.

 - We are strengthening our cooperation with the Food and Agriculture Organization of the UN through joint agriculture development programmes for refugees, including value chain development for livestock, forage, crops and vegetables.